diegocosta-dev/ai-chat/README.md

  - Custom Endpoint: Allows you to specify an alternative provider endpoint.

 ## Features

+- 💬 **AI Chat Interface**: Drop-in chat widget ready to use on the frontend.
- - Agent Behavior Prompt: Configure the initial system prompt to define the assistant’s tone and personality.
+- 🧠 **Agent Behavior Prompt**: Define a system prompt to customize your assistant’s tone and purpose.
- - Simple Rendering: Include the chat widget with a single line of code: ```{{ craft.aichat.render() }}```.
- - Conversation History: Conversations are saved in the browser's localStorage for 24 hours.
+- 💾 **LocalStorage History**: Conversations are stored for 24h and restored on reload.
+- 🎨 **Fully Customizable**: Style with CSS variables or pass options to the render function.
- - Multi-Provider AI Support: Compatible with OpenAI, OpenRouter, Hugging Face, Anthropic, and Ollama.
+- 🤖 **Multi-Provider Support**: OpenAI, OpenRouter, Anthropic, Hugging Face, Ollama.
+- 🔐 **Secure API Key Input**: Supports environment variables via Craft’s `parseEnv`.
+- 🧩 **Custom Endpoint Support**: Easily plug into self-hosted or proxy APIs.